SDG-AI-Lab/Digital_Technologies_Radar/README.md

       </a>
     </p>
     <p align="center">Completed degree on Audiovisual Communication Technology in 2008 and have been a software developer for +7 years</p>
-    <p><i>"It has been an amazing journey, setting up and working on this project.
+    <p align="center"><i>"It has been an amazing journey, setting up and working on this project.
 I hope this project will be valuable for stakeholders aiming at visualizing their data/projects."</i></p>
     </td>
   </tr>
 </table>